thomastoledo/statello/README.md

 unsubscribe();
 ```

-### Using tinyState in a UI Framework
+### Using statello in a UI Framework

-You can integrate `tinyState` easily into any framework like Vue, Angular, Svelte, or even plain HTML.
+You can integrate `statello` easily into any framework like Vue, Angular, Svelte, or even plain HTML.

 #### Example with Vanilla JavaScript: